 you don’t want to take.

-Imagine if, in our society, the complexity of thinking was met with an equal complexity: A highly developed capacity for being in touch with what is happening right now.
+Imagine if, in our society, the complexity of thinking was met with an equal complexity (as in a highly developed), the capacity for being in touch with what is happening right now.
 What if our concepts and abstractions also included the reality of each moment?
 For one thing, we’d be working with a lot more information at our disposal; an abundance of possibility.

 There is something so physical and almost palpable about the simple instruction: Start close in.
 Much of the work I’m doing with folks today is growing their ability to ‘stay close in’ to their experience of the ordinary moments of their daily lives — in meetings, having conversations, relating to their loved ones and themselves.
 Experiences most of us have every day.
 We explore, for example, what aren’t you saying?
 Who are you giving your power to?
 How does it feel in your body to be with that person?
 What’s in your awareness right now?
 The key to this exploration is placing the inquiry in the body, not in the head.
 In this way, we are cultivating intimacy with our experience.